Enter the

 Seasons/Availability

-Dried Black Trumpet mushrooms are typically available year-round.
+Dried Black Trumpet mushrooms are available year-round.

 Current Facts